anshuraj0904/backend-01_fileHandling/README.md

 # This is a simple program that allows you to add, remove, update, and list tasks from a json file.

+# Install the prompt-sync module using `npm install prompt-sync` before running the program.

 # Key Learnings:

 # 1. How to read and write into a file in node.js using readSync and writeFileSync.